Test prep · Oxbridge

 Personal statement

-One UCAS personal statement (~4,000 characters / 47 lines) — the same one used for all five university applications, including Oxbridge.
-For Oxbridge, the personal statement is read seriously and treated as evidence of intellectual engagement with the subject.
-Strong personal statements demonstrate: substantive engagement with the discipline beyond A-level, specific reading or research the candidate has pursued, ability to articulate what they find interesting and why.
-Generic "I've always been passionate about..." statements consistently underperform.
+Since the 2026 admissions cycle (applications opening September 2025) UCAS replaced the single 4,000-character essay with three structured questions, each with a 350-character minimum and a combined 4,000-character cap.
+The questions ask about motivation for the course, preparation through study, and preparation outside study.
+The same answers are used for all five university choices including Oxbridge.
+For Oxbridge specifically the answers are still read seriously and treated as evidence of intellectual engagement with the subject: strong submissions demonstrate substantive engagement with the discipline beyond A-level, specific reading or research the candidate has pursued, and the ability to articulate what they find interesting and why.
+Generic "I've always been passionate about..." answers consistently underperform.
+See our full guide on the new three-question format.

 Admissions tests